Category Archives: Serbian/Yugoslav Royals

 by Scott Mehl © Unofficial Royalty 2014

 Crown Prince Alexander II of Serbia is the son of King Peter II of Yugoslavia and Princess Alexandra of Greece and is the current pretender to the former Serbian throne.
-He was born on July 17, 1945, in Suite 212 of Claridge’s Hotel in London, England where his parents were living in exile.
+He was born on July 17, 1945, in Suite 212 of Claridge’s Hotel in London, England where his parents lived in exile.
 Under the orders of Prime Minister Winston Churchill, the British government ceded sovereignty of the suite to Yugoslavia for the day so the new Crown Prince could be born on Yugoslav soil.
-He was baptized at Westminster Abbey, and his godparents were King George VI and then-Princess Elizabeth of the United Kingdom, later Queen Elizabeth II.
+He was baptized at Westminster Abbey, and his godparents were King George VI and then-Princess Elizabeth, later Queen Elizabeth II.

 Just four months after his birth, Yugoslavia was declared a republic, his father deposed and the family stripped of their citizenship and properties.
 They settled in various places, including France, Switzerland, and eventually the United States.
 Alexander’s parents’ marriage was increasingly strained, with constant struggles to find sources of income, King Peter’s numerous affairs, as well as his mother’s fragile health.
 Because of this, Alexander was raised predominantly by his maternal grandmother Aspasia Manos, the widow of King Alexander of Greece.